 For auroral studies (e.g. Lockwood & Barnard 2015; Kataoka & Nakano 2021), dip geomagnetic latitudes have sometimes been used.
-These are given by a simple relation to the inclination of the field at Earth's surface (the angle of the field with respect to the vertical), I
+These are given by a simple relation to the inclination of the field at Earth's surface (the angle of the field with respect to the vertical), I wood & Barnard 2015), because of the ease of splining together values from models of the field used to compute the I values in different epochs.
+In addition, the differences between Λ_D , as defined by Equation 2 and other magnetic latitude estimates stay relatively constant for a limited region of study.
+However, other studies have found that other geomagnetic latitudes better describe auroral morphology (e.g. Kataoka & Nakano 2021).

-$$\Lambda_D = tan^{-1} \left(\frac{tan(I)}{2} \right) \tag{1}$$
+$$\Lambda_D = tan^{-1} \left(\frac{tan(I)}{2} \right) \tag{2}$$